Parkview Health Logo

 This content was provided by Joshua Kline, MD, PPG – Family Medicine.

 According to the Centers for Disease Control and Prevention (CDC), every year, influenza sickens millions, hospitalizes hundreds of thousands and kills tens of thousands worldwide.
-It’s important to understand that Influenza is not just a common cold.
-When medical professionals talk about influenza (flu), we mean respiratory flu, not the stomach flu, which is completely different.
+It’s important to understand that influenza is not just a common cold.
+When medical professionals talk about influenza (the flu), we mean respiratory flu, not the stomach flu, which is caused by other viruses.

-While the flu is especially dangerous for anyone who already has a health problem (such as a weakened immune system, or heart or lung problems), it can be dangerous for healthy people, too.
+While the flu is especially dangerous for anyone with a preexisting health condition (a weakened immune system, or heart or lung problems), it can be harmful for healthy people, too.
 I had a patient who was in his 40s and otherwise healthy who passed away from complications from influenza.
-It was heartbreaking, both for me and for his family.
+It was heartbreaking, both for his family and for me.

-Even if you don’t get sick or experience symptoms from the flu, influenza is very contagious.
+Even if you don’t get sick or experience symptoms from the virus, influenza is very contagious.
 You can be contagious before you realize that you even have it.
-That means you can spread it to others, some of whom may get very sick.
-Getting immunized helps keep everyone safe, because it’s not just about you, it’s about everyone around you.
+That means you can spread it to others, some of whom may become extremely ill.
+Getting immunized helps keep everyone safe because it’s not just about you; it’s about everyone around you.
 This is especially true for those who are more vulnerable to serious flu illness, like babies and young children, older people and people with certain chronic health conditions.

 Here are a few things everyone should know about the flu vaccine: